AADavin/Zombi/README.md

 File containing the multipliers on the speciation and the extinction rate per unit of time, to be used when the species tree is simulated in mode 4
 The format is (separated by tabs) time_start	time_end	spec_mult	ext_mult

+### **Generating gene families (F)** ###

+**Not working yet**

+With this method is possible to simulate genes that evolve inside the species tree independent from other genes.
+Genes families evolve inside the species tree undergoing events of duplications, transfers and losses.
+This method however, does not provide any information regarding the position of the different genes within the genomes, but technically simulating a large number of independent gene families it is possible to study the presence or absence of different genes in different positions of the species tree to recover genomes.
+In this case genomes are simply a bunch of genes that are found in no particular order in a given point of the species tree.
+This method uses **gene-wise** rates.